Home

 Italian Pesto Recipe Collection

 "Is this chopped enough Dad?"
 I would ask.
 "Notta yet.
-A littla bita more" he would reply.
-We spent a good part of the afternoon that day chopping basil and Pine Nuts for the jar of pesto he and I were making.
+A littla bita more" he would reply, and yes he really talked like that.
+We spent a good part of the afternoon that day chopping basil and pine nuts for the jar of pesto he and I were making.
 He was relentless when it came to cooking.

 He would tell me about the days growing up and how his Mama would spend hours in the kitchen (of course she had 14 kids to feed so I'm sure it was an all day event just cooking dinner) and when you made pesto it was never with a chopping knife.
 The word pesto derives from the Italian verb pestare, to pound.

-Traditionally they crushed the basil with a mortar and pestle to release the aroma and essential oils to get the true flavor of the Pesto recipe.
+Traditionally they crushed the basil with a mortar and pestle to release the aroma and essential oils and to get the true flavor of the pesto recipe.

 In Cinque Terre, an area along the Northern coast near Geneova, pesto sauce is traditionally served with Trofie pasta.
-Pronounced trofy-ehhh.
+Pronounced trof-ehhh.

 But Walnut Pesto, I'm told is the typical pesto you'll find in Argentina.
-By the way in Argentina there is a large population of Italians living in Buenos Aires.
+By the way, there is a large population of Italians living in Buenos Aires.

 There are so many pesto recipes to choose from: